theRTB/ForzaShiftTone/README.md

   - Maintain fixed speed if it has trouble locking the gear ratio
 - On a flat straight: Apply full throttle starting from low rpm until you hear a triple beep
   - Use a gear with low/no wheelspin
-  - Try again if you hit the rev limiter for a second or two with no triple beep
+  - Try again if you hit the rev limiter for several consecutive seconds with no triple beep
 - Be aware that false positives exist: not every beep is an upshift.

 ### Enable remote telemetry / Data out in Forza Motorsport / Forza Horizon 4/5